Achievement transfer from BSA to Trail Life USA

 1) Enroll as an adult leader and adhere to and abide by our Statement of Faith and Values.

-3) Complete a meaningful project to assist the new Trail Life USA organization — like starting a troop, serving as an effective Area Point Man or Commissioner, or some other meaningful service that is reminiscent of the Woodbadge Ticket in BSA.
+3) Complete an adult Mentoring Freedom Experience while a registered leader in Trail Life USA.
+An adult Mentoring Freedom Experience is a significant project carried out to benefit the program of Trail Life USA or American Heritage Girls — like starting a troop, serving as an effective Area Point Man or Commissioner, or some other meaningful service.

 When will we be able to use the software module to see how it works?